 When people file for bankruptcy, a common question is what debts can be eliminated in bankruptcy and how much debt do I need to file bankruptcy.
 Here are common debts to consider:

 - Unsecured debt (credit cards, medical debt, personal loans, etc.)

 - Student loans

-One of the big questions about the debt amount is whether you can afford the debt or not.
-If you are unable to afford the debt amount, you may want to take a debt payoff options calculator such as the one below to compare costs and fees and debt freedom dates to see whether there’s an option for you.
+One of the questions about the debt amount is whether you can afford the debt or not.
+If you are unable to afford the debt amount, you may want to consider debt relief or the debt payoff options calculator such as the one below to compare costs and fees and debt freedom dates to see whether there’s an option for you.

 2) So, How Much Debt is Enough To File Bankruptcy?